Command module Columbia: Name

+Post mission history

 Following the mission and after a tour of U.S. cities, Columbia was given to the Smithsonian Institution in 1971.
 It was designated a "Milestone in Flight" and displayed prominently at National Air and Space Museum in Washington, D.C., alongside the 1903 Wright Flyer.

-In July 2016 the Smithsonian released a 3D scan of Columbia produced by the Smithsonian's Digitization Program Office.
+In July 2016, the Smithsonian released a 3D scan of Columbia produced by the Smithsonian's Digitization Program Office.
 During the scanning process a number of places where the astronauts had written on the walls of the capsule were found.
 These included a calendar and a warning about smelly waste on one of the lockers.

-To commemorate the 50th anniversary of the Apollo 11 landing, the spacecraft traveled around the country on a tour to museums in Houston, St. Louis, Pittsburgh, Seattle, and Cincinnati.
+In 2019, to commemorate the 50th anniversary of the Apollo 11 landing, the spacecraft traveled around the country on a tour to museums in Houston, St. Louis, Pittsburgh, Seattle, and Cincinnati.

 In 2022, Columbia was taken off display as a part of the National Air and Space Museum's renovation.
-When the museum reopens in the fall of 2022, it will be a centerpiece of their new Destination Moon exhibit.
+When the museum reopened in the fall of 2022 it became a centerpiece of their new Destination Moon exhibit.